AaronMZhou/PacePlanner/README.md

 # PacePlanner

-A production-grade Next.js 14 application that connects to Canvas (Instructure) instances to help students plan and manage their assignments with AI-powered time estimation and automatic task breakdown.
+A Next.js 14 application that connects to Canvas (Instructure) instances to help students plan and manage their assignments with AI-powered time estimation and automatic task breakdown.
+Currently deployed on paceplanner.vercel.app!

 ## Features